cflee/sloca-checker/README.md

 * Ugly output on the console, no alternate output options
 * Uses douglascrockford's reference `org.json` package, with the [bad license](http://tanguy.ortolo.eu/blog/article46/json-license), could be replaced with the [AOSP's clean-room implementation](https://android.googlesource.com/platform/libcore/+/ics-plus-aosp/json?autodive=0)

+While it is not very good for running very specific, isolating tests, it should be good enough for testing the web service input validation at the very least.

+If you have multiple sets of data for your test cases, you may wish to create multiple input files, one for each set of data that you (manually) bootstrap.

 ## Usage
 You will need to compile and run it with the dependencies in `/lib/`.